YvesCoding/vuescroll/README.md

 ## Demo

+- You can find demo under examples folder of repo.
-You can see the full features on [Live Demo](https://vuescrolljs.yvescoding.org/demo) of the website.
+- You can see the full features of vuescroll at [Live Demo](https://vuescrolljs.yvescoding.org/demo) section of the website.

 ## Install